MorganR/rust-simple-sensors/README.md

 # Simple Sensors (for Rust)

-Rust library for communicating with common sensors.
+A no-std Rust library for communicating with common sensors.

 Written and verified using a Raspberry Pi 3B+, but all sensors use the [embedded-hal](https://github.com/rust-embedded/embedded-hal) crate to enable wide compatibility.